Gue3bara/Lemonada/README.md

-# Lemonada-Arabic
+# Lemonada

 ![Sample][sample]

-Lemonada Arabic is the matching arabic typeface to the Latin typeface Lemonada created by Eduardo Rodríguez Tunni.
+Lemonada is the matching arabic typeface to the Latin typeface Lemonada created by Eduardo Rodríguez Tunni.

 [sample]: documentation/sample.png